 - Chapter 13 to Chapter 7 – 6 years

-Let’s look at an example.
-If you file for Chapter 7 bankruptcy on January 1, 2020, and received a discharge, then you must wait until January 1, 2028 to file for Chapter 7 again.
+For example, if you file for Chapter 7 bankruptcy on January 1, 2020, and received a discharge, then you must wait until January 1, 2028 to file for Chapter 7 again.
 In the same scenario, you must wait until January 1, 2024 to file for Chapter 13 bankruptcy.

 How many times can you file for bankruptcy?
 The answer is: as many times as you need to within certain time limits.